RayFFH/JavascriptWebsite/README.md

     }
 }
 Having a dark mode on a website has been a staple so actually adding it to mine was exciting.
-In this code im essentialy referecning the <body> element of the html file and changing the assigned css with body.classList.add.
+In this code im essentialy referencing the <body> element of the html file and changing the assigned css with body.classList.add.

 document.addEventListener('DOMContentLoaded', function () {